 Most people who move to Costa Rica and decide to rent or purchase housing, don’t understand the differences between North American and Costa Rican construction standards until they’ve had a chance to live here for a while and experience firsthand the ramifications of the local construction standards.

-I’ve been building and inspecting housing in Costa Rica for 23 years and from this constant exposure to construction materials and different installation methods, I can tell you that ninety-five percent of the dwellings I’ve inspected have roofing problems that allow water infiltration under roofing laminates and inside the dwellings.
+I’ve been building and inspecting housing in Costa Rica since 1993 and from this constant exposure to construction materials and different installation methods, I can tell you that ninety-five percent of the dwellings I’ve inspected have roofing problems that allow water infiltration under roofing laminates to enter inside the dwellings.
 Depending on the construction materials that were used to construct the roof, there are a variety of problems and solutions that I will address.

 Here in Costa Rica, even with expensive housing, there’s usually no insulating or waterproofing materials installed under the finished roof surfaces.
 Without a waterproofing layer installed between the roof and the interior ceilings, the infiltration of water can end up in the attic or on the interior ceilings.
 Initially, this moisture causes damage to the building materials in the form of mold and mildew.
 After a period of time, the moisture damage graduates into building materials deterioration and then replacement becomes necessary.

 To better understand Costa Rican construction standards, the following illustrations detail the construction of a high-end home in a new subdivision in Costa Rica during 2015.
 The roof structure is of lightweight metal tubes that were not designed to support the weight of quality roofing components.

 To save money, thin metal roof laminates are screwed directly into the metal structure without any insulation or waterproofing products under the finished roof surface.

 Since this is an open ceiling design, there is no attic or insulated space to defer the heat transfer from the high levels of ultraviolet radiation from being less than twelve degrees from the equator.